Laura Bell McDaniel: Early years

 Laura Bell Horton was born on November 27, 1861, near Buffalo Lick, Missouri, to farmers, James and Anna Horton.
 Her father died in 1870 and her mother continued to farm the land and raise Laura and her brother James.
 Anna then married John Warmoth (died by 1884), and in 1878 they had a daughter named Birdie.
 When she was 19 years old, about 1880, she married Samuel Dale from Brunswick, Missouri.
 Soon after they were married, they moved to Salida, Colorado, a new railroad town.
 In 1884, their daughter Eva Pearl Dale was born.
 Samuel left within a few months of his daughter's birth.

 When she began having marital problems, her mother moved to Colorado and opened a boarding house and worked as a laundress.
 She operated the boarding house with McDaniel's two younger sisters.
 In 1885, McDaniel purchased a house next her mother's house and worked as a clerk as she raised her daughter and nine-year old nephew, Wiley Short.
 She began dating John Thomas McDaniel, called Tom.
-Her house was destroyed by a fire when she was on a trip to Leadville with Tom McDaniel.
+Her house was destroyed by a fire when she was on a trip to Leadville with Tom.
 She had an insurance policy to cover the cost of the damage, but one of her mother's boarders, Morgan Dunn, was thought to have set the fire.
 She moved to a house in the town's red-light district.
 There was an investigation of arson regarding her house, but nothing could be proved, and McDaniel received the insurance money.

 She married Tom on April 7, 1887, and the couple was scheduled to go on their honeymoon on April 14.
-She told her husband that Dunn and tried to kiss her and Tom confronted Dunn and the two men got into a fight, but were convinced to stop fighting, but Tom later shot and killed Dunn and claimed he did so in self-defense.
+After McDaniel told her husband that Dunn had tried to kiss her, Tom confronted Dunn and the two men got into a fight.
+Tom later shot and killed Dunn, claiming he did so in self-defense.
 Town residents believed that Dunn had set fire to McDaniel's house as agreed upon so that she could get the insurance money, and Tom killed him to keep him from talking about it.
 The local paper stated that Dunn was unarmed when he was shot and he was recovering from a broken collarbone and arm from a bar fight.
-The McDaniel's gave an interview to the paper providing information that were inconsistent with the events and statements by Anna Horton.
+The McDaniels gave an interview to the paper providing information that was inconsistent with the account given by Anna Horton.
 There was a trial that found Tom not guilty.